aliamrod/PyTorch-and-Monai-for-AI-Healthcare-Imaging/README.md

 ![image](https://github.com/aliamrod/PyTorch-and-Monai-for-AI-Healthcare-Imaging/assets/62684338/b685165b-7d3f-46ad-999b-cd47b2e8fc6a)

 In the classificaton task, we output a vector of size _k_, where _k_ is the number of classes.
-In detection tasks, we need to output the vector '''x, y, height, width, class''', which define bounding boxes.
+In detection tasks, we need to output the vector `x, y, height, width, class`, which define bounding boxes.
 However, in segmentation tasks, we need to output an image with the same dimension as the original input.
 This represents quite an engineering challenge-- "Now, how can a neural network extract relevant features from the input image, and then project them into segmentation masls?"